 Finally, reusable sanitary pads.
 Reusable sanitary pads have been around for a while.
 Different brands have launched various different styles with many developing more innovative styles recently.
 Reusable pads provide a direct switch for disposable pad users, as well as an environmentally friendly addition to cup or tampon users who may worry about leaks.
 Reusable pads are worn the same way as disposable pads and usually come with a waterproof zip lock bag to carry your used product in when you change.
 The products are then put in the wash and used again.
 For some, reusable pads may not be a suitable option due to the fact you have to change them during the day.
 But the huge environmental benefit, the ease of their use and the fact there are no plastics or chemicals in them are huge benefits!

-These key questions can guide you the right product for you!
+These key questions can guide your the right product for you!

-If you are interested in purchasing our own reusable sanitary pads or liners follow the link below to explore our Kickstarter page and to get your hands on a sleek and modern product or find us on social media to here more (@lilypads.uk)
+If you are interested in purchasing our own reusable sanitary pads or liners follow the link below to explore our pad page and to get your hands on a sleek and modern product!
+Or explore our blog page to find more about actually how to use each of these products!